Virtual Interface for Real-Time User Control during Simulated Operations

 The Charles River Analytics Solution

-The Virtual Interface for Real-Time User Control during Simulated Operations (VIRTUOSO) is an augmented and virtual reality (collectively XR) software development kit (SDK), designed to enable more rapid and consistent development of XR-based simulations, without the prerequisite of becoming an XR expert.
-The VIRTUOSO SDK provides a hardware-agnostic XR development architecture and a suite of XR development tools and libraries, currently tailored for Unity3D development, to enable rapid prototyping of immersive XR experiences and advanced XR interactions (e.g., flexible haptic, gesture, and speech control libraries), with a focus on supporting natural human interactions within a virtual environment to foster more realistic virtual simulations and training.
+The Virtual Interface for Real-Time User Control during Simulated Operations (VIRTUOSO) is an XR software development kit (SDK) designed to let developers rapidly and consistently develop XR-based simulations, without being an XR expert.
+The VIRTUOSO SDK provides a hardware-agnostic XR development to enable rapid prototyping of immersive XR experiences and advanced XR interactions with flexible haptic, gesture, and speech control libraries, and focuses on supporting natural human interactions within a virtual environment to foster more realistic virtual simulations and training.

-The resultant solution is an SDK that can expedite XR content and experience development, while minimizing risk associated with novel XR solutions development by encoding XR best practices and providing off-the-shelf software components that solve some of the hardest challenges XR developers will face.
+The VIRTUOSO SDK expedites XR content and experience development, while minimizing the risk associated with novel XR solutions development by encoding XR best practices and providing off-the-shelf software components that solve some of the hardest challenges currently facing XR developers.